 The results have also begun to define the upper and lower limits of a mineralized horizon on the Villa vein.
-Holes BDD-N-12 and BDD-N-23, located approximately 110 and 70 metres, respectively, from the discovery hole, BDD-N-10, have encountered strongly elevated Ag-Au values over a vertical interval of at least 100 metres.
-Located approximately 150-200 metres above these strong Ag-Au values, holes BDD-N-5, BDD-N-16 and BDD-N-19 all found strong clay pyrite alteration typical of the alteration found above epithermal deposits.
+Holes BDD-N-12 and BDD-N-23, located approximately 110 and 70 metres, respectively, from the discovery hole, BDD-N-10 (phase two diamond core drill program), have encountered strongly elevated Ag-Au values over a vertical interval of at least 100 metres.
+Located approximately 150-200 metres above these strong Ag-Au values, holes BDD-N-15, BDD-N-16 and BDD-N-19 all found strong clay pyrite alteration typical of the alteration found above epithermal deposits.
 Holes BDD-N-14, BDD-N-18 and BDD-N-22 encountered relatively low Ag-Au grades, suggesting they are located near the bottom of a mineralized horizon.
-Following these indications, further drilling will test above holes BDD-N-10, 12 and 23 for the upper limits of the mineralized horizon and test as well to the northeast and southwest for lateral extension of these elevated Ag-Au values.
+Following these indications, further drilling tested above holes BDD-N-10, 12 and 23 for the upper limits of the mineralized horizon and tested as well to the northeast and southwest for lateral extension of these elevated Ag-Au values.